 88Miles: Great timesheeting software that links straight into Saasu [2018: I’m using Toggl instead]

 Gmail: Google mail has really revolutionised the way that we can access and mail remotely.
 I use Gmail as a backup service, however many use it as their alternative to Microsoft Exchange.
 I have my normal e-mail forwarded to my Gmail account.
-That way if there is any issue with my normal e-mail, I can always access it via Gmail, and the Gmail application on my iphone is better than the webclient of my normal service.
-I use IMAP to keep my Mac Mail and iphone mail in sync.
+That way if there is an issue with my normal e-mail, I can always access it via Gmail, and the Gmail application on my iPhone is better than the web client of my normal service.
+I use IMAP to keep my Mac Mail and iPhone mail in sync.

 del.icio.us: delicious as a social bookmarking tool.
-This allows me to collect and share your bookmarks of useful websites that I find whilst on trawling the web.
+This allows me to collect and share your bookmarks of useful websites that I find whilst trawling the web.
 Again it means I can access these bookmarks remotely I can also access them regardless of which browser I use, and also access them from different machines.
-2021: I don’t use this any more.
+2021: I don’t use this anymore.

 Media Temple: Media Temple is a hosting service that I used to host a number of blogs.
-Whilst it tends to pray for those little closer to the technical end, is a traffic on demand service that provides me with a lot of grunt a single annual fee.
+Whilst it tends to pray for those little closer to the technical end, is traffic on-demand service that provides me with a lot of grunts a single annual fee.
 Should I get the traffic rush, I can scale up to larger server infrastructure without having to make a significant investment, I just start paying a higher monthly fee.
 [2018 update: I’ve moved to an Australian hosting provider, Ventra IP]

-Other 2021 updates notes: Many SAAS companies have been working out how to scale and grow their revenue.
-They work hard at onboarding, particularly in securing a 12 month commitment for a discount.
+Other 2021 update notes: Many SAAS companies have been working out how to scale and grow their revenue.
+They work hard at onboarding, particularly in securing a 12-month commitment for a discount.
 Prices are going up too – which means you now are paying as much if not more than you did 10 years ago.
 So much for the savings – however, to be fair, there is much greater utility.

 Relevance to You and Your Business